 Adobe Audition started life as a simple audio editor called Cool Edit Pro until Adobe saw that the big money was in music creation software.

-Adobe Audition's interface is clean, with the active window highlighted by a red border.
+Adobe Audition's interface is clean.
 Each window is separated by tabs to keep the File, Effects, Main and Mixer sections separate and easy to revert to.
 If you don’t like the layout then Adobe has provided an Unlock Panel option which allows you to detach and move these windows to a position of your choosing.
 You can save your own rearrangements as workplace templates according to the type of project you are working on.

 To describe all the editing possibilities of Adobe Audition would involve going into the minute technicalities of audio composition and compression but there are four main modes to get to grips with.
 The first is Waveform Display which displays the wave in graphical form.
 Second is Spectral Frequency Display which graphically displays the frequency range with colors.
 Logarithmic Display does exactly the same but obviously displays the wave as a Logarithm.
 For producing stereo-sound, there’s also Spectral Pan Display and Spectral Phase Display which enable you to get stereo sound perfectly synced.

-Adobe Audition has been updated with a host of new features.
-Pick of the bunch is probably the way Adobe have improved multitrack editing, added new effects and enhanced noise reduction.
-They've also added phase correction tools plus VSTi virtual instrument support and native 5.1 surround support.
+Like the entire Adobe suite of products, Adobe Audition is part of Creative Cloud which enables you to work on and offline on your creations.
+In the most recent version, Adobe has also improved multitrack editing, added new effects and enhanced noise reduction.
+Also recently added are phase correction tools plus VSTi virtual instrument support and native 5.1 surround support.
 The multi-track editing suite has been improved to save time and maintain consistency by grouping clips into a Multitrack View.
 From here you can trim and fade much more easily.
 You can also batch save all audio files applying specific file formats, locations, filename templates, and more.

 Adobe Audition is a very advanced program designed only for those who are serious about multi-track audio production.
 If you are looking for a simple sound editor, then this is way too advanced and will only leave you frustrated.
 If however you want to take your first few steps into professional editing, the extensive Adobe help guide will ensure that you get the most out of this rich and complex program.